Our team of physician and medical student editors had the pleasure of helping students craft the following medical school secondary essays.

 Background: A part of the Dual-Admissions program: B.S./D.O.

-MS1 at the University of Florida College of Medicine
+MS1 at Midwestern University – Arizona College of Osteopathic Medicine

 Background: Former writing tutor